Don’t Let Fear Stop You from Writing Your Book

 Questions and concerns like these stem from your brain’s attempt to gauge the threat.
 And the truth is, we never know how other people will read, think about, and respond to our creative acts.
-To write and to share makes you vulnerable—emotionally and sometimes mentally.
+To write a book and to share makes you vulnerable—emotionally and sometimes mentally.
 And that’s okay.

-Because just as anxiety, fear, panic, and hesitation live in the liminal space, so too do curiosity, exploration, innovation, and transformation .
+Because just as anxiety, fear, panic, and hesitation live in the liminal space, so too do curiosity, exploration, innovation, and transformation.
 It’s in the unknown where we can discover, embrace, and evolve to manifest something new.
 Magic lives in the unknown, and producing results that exist beyond your wildest imagination happens when you dip your oars in the murky ocean and commit to leaving shore.

 Being in the liminal space means risking vulnerability and dedicating yourself to the process of rowing—steadily or with your hair on fire—through failure, fumbles, and raging storms.
 It means risking your ego.
 Your heart.
 Your soul.
 It means saying NO to complacency, stagnancy, and the same ol’.
 It means saying YES to a possibility that exists in your mind and stirs your passion.
 It means saying NO to comfort, security, and predictability, and YES to a wild adventure.
 It means acknowledging that while your current shore is lovely, another one exists whose discovery will allow the beauty, justice, and expansion you see possible in the world to unfold.

 Embrace the Liminal Space of Book Writing

 Consider what you’ve just read your invitation into the liminal space of book writing.

 Our team at RTC exists to provide you with a compass, a companion, and a champion as you explore the unknown of book writing.
 We exist to help you clear your path and focus your intentions.
 We exist to help you cultivate and harvest the gifts of the liminal space.
 We exist to help you unearth the story you are meant to tell.